0x1eef/xchan.rb/README.md

-xchan.rb is a small library that implements a channel on top of [`UNIXSocket.pair`](https://www.rubydoc.info/stdlib/socket/UNIXSocket.pair), allowing for Ruby objects to be easily sent between parent and child Ruby processes.
+xchan.rb is a small library that implements a channel on top of [`UNIXSocket.pair`](https://www.rubydoc.info/stdlib/socket/UNIXSocket.pair), which allows for Ruby objects to be easily sent between parent and child Ruby processes.

 ## Demo